gradii/geometry/src/triangle/grid-list/src/grid-list.md

 ### Adding tiles that span multiple rows or columns

-It is possible to set the rowspan and colspan of each `mat-grid-tile` individually, using the `rowspan` and `colspan` properties.
+It is possible to set the rowspan and colspan of each `tri-grid-tile` individually, using the `rowspan` and `colspan` properties.
 If not set, they both default to `1`.
-The `colspan` must not exceed the number of `cols` in the `mat-grid-list`.
+The `colspan` must not exceed the number of `cols` in the `tri-grid-list`.
 There is no such restriction on the `rowspan` however, more rows will simply be added for it the tile to fill.

 ### Tile headers and footers

-A header and footer can be added to an `mat-grid-tile` using the `mat-grid-tile-header` and `mat-grid-tile-footer` elements respectively.
+A header and footer can be added to an `tri-grid-tile` using the `tri-grid-tile-header` and `tri-grid-tile-footer` elements respectively.

 ### Accessibility
 By default, the grid-list assumes that it will be used in a purely decorative fashion and thus sets